 All the other interfaces —- the Notebook, the Qt console,

 in the terminal, and third party interfaces —- use the IPython Kernel.
-The
+IPykernel

-IPython Kernel is a separate process which is responsible for running user
+is a separate process which is responsible for running user code, and things

-messages sent over ZeroMQ sockets; the protocol used
+ZeroMQ sockets; the protocol used between the frontends

-between the frontends and the IPython Kernel is described in
+and the IPython Kernel is described in Messaging in Jupyter.

 A kernel process can be connected to more than one frontend simultaneously.
 In this case, the different frontends will have access to the same variables.